TobikoData/sqlmesh/docs/integrations/engines/snowflake.md

     )
     ```

-### Snowflake Private Key Authorization
+#### Snowflake Private Key Authorization

-SQLMesh supports Snowflake private key authorization connections by providing the private key as a path, Base64-encoded DER format (representing the key bytes), a plain-text PEM format, or as bytes (Python Only). `account` and `user` are required.
-For example:
+SQLMesh supports Snowflake private key authorization connections by providing the private key as a path, Base64-encoded DER format (representing the key bytes), a plain-text PEM format, or as bytes (Python Only).

-#### Private Key Path
+The `account` and `user` parameters are required for each of these methods.

+__Private Key Path__

 Note: `private_key_passphrase` is only needed if the key was encrypted with a passphrase.